20 Best Winter Vacation Destinations for Outdoor Adventure

 Take A Mountain Collective Ski Pass Road Trip

 A few years back, I got my first Mountain Collective Pass which provides 2 days of lift tickets at each of 25 partner resorts for a total of 50 days of lift access.
-I put together an awesome road trip itinerary and spent a week visiting Snowbird (Salt Lake), Sun Valley (Idaho), and Jackson Hole (Wyoming).
+I put together an awesome road trip and spent a week visiting Snowbird (Salt Lake), Sun Valley (Idaho), and Jackson Hole (Wyoming).

 Other options for combining Mountain Collective resorts into the ultimate ski vacation are: